Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/opacity.md

 #### Raw tokens

-Opacity raw tokens<!-- generated via StyleDictionary--> as Sass variables. **Not to be used as-is**.
+Opacity raw tokens as Sass variables. **Not to be used as-is**.

 {{< scss-docs name="ouds-raw-opacity" file="scss/tokens/_raw.scss" >}}

 #### Semantic tokens

-Opacity semantic tokens as Sass map.
-Opacity utilities are declared via a Sass map and then generated with our utilities API.
+Opacity semantic tokens are defined as a Sass map.
+The opacity utilities are declared through this map and generated using our utilities API.

 {{< scss-docs name="ouds-sem-opacity" file="scss/tokens/_semantic.scss" >}}